 Condition 12: The Applicant will monitor the health of aquatic communities at three sites in South Boulder Creek below Gross Reservoir.
 The health of the communities will be established by sampling benthic macroinvertebrates and calculating MMI scores.
-The macroinvertebrate sampling will be conducted using the Division's protocols, which are described in Policy Statement 10-1 Aquatic Life Use Attainment Methodology to Determine Use Attainment for Rivers and Streams (Policy 10-1).
-The Applicant will develop a Sampling Analysis Plan, including specifics of the proposed sampling locations, for the collection and preservation of benthic macroinvertebrate sampling.
+The macroinvertebrate sampling will be conducted using the Division's protocols68, which are described in Policy Statement 10-1 Aquatic Life Use Attainment Methodology to Determine Use Attainment for Rivers and Streams (Policy 10-1).
+The Applicant will develop a Sampling Analysis Plan, including specifics of the proposed sampling locations, for the collection and preservation of benthic macroinvertebrates that will be reviewed by the Division prior to the start of macroinvertebrate sampling.